figtracer/czkp/README.md

 This is an educational implementation of a zero-knowledge proof (ZKP) system for discrete logarithms, based on the Schnorr identification protocol.
 This code demonstrates how a prover can convince a verifier that they know a secret value `x` (the discrete logarithm) without revealing `x` itself.

-| This is my solution to the ZKIAP Session 1 Optional Exercise (https://hackmd.io/@gubsheep/Hy57lluOs)
+> This is my solution to https://hackmd.io/@gubsheep/Hy57lluOs

 ## Theoretical Background